Spanish affixes in Cajamarca Quechua

 Description

-The description of morphological borrowing from Spanish into various Quechuan languages is from Muysken (2012), who argues explicitly that these seven suffixes are “part of a cluster of related processes, processes which almost operate in paradigmatic opposition” (Muysken 2012: 485).
-Examples are taken directly from the sources Muysken (2012) cites for Cajamarca Quechua (Quesada Castillo 1976a; 1976b).
+The description of morphological borrowing from Spanish into various Quechuan languages is from Muysken (2012), who argues explicitly that these 7 suffixes are “part of a cluster of related processes, processes which almost operate in paradigmatic opposition” (Muysken 2012:485).
+Examples are taken directly from the sources that Muysken (2012) cites for Cajamarca Quechua (Quesada Castillo 1976a; 1976b).

 7 derivational suffixes